Aaron DiAntonio, MD, PhD

 Research interests

-Our laboratory investigates molecular mechanisms that control the structure and function of neural circuits in development and disease.
-We combine genetic, molecular, neuroanatomical, and electrophysiological studies in both Drosophila and mouse to identify pathways required for the development, maintenance and regeneration of axons and synapses.
+Our laboratory investigates molecular mechanisms that control the structure and function of neural circuits in health and disease.
+We combine genetic, molecular, neuroanatomical, and bioinformatic analyses to identify pathways that promote the maintenance of axons and synapses in neurodegenerative disease and aging.
+Our prior mechanistic insights have led to the development of a novel therapeutic currently in clinical trials.
 Our studies focus on three major areas:

 Education and Training